PREFACE:

 Creative Direction and of course Openbrush VR Paintings

 I developed a cross human-centered design process to map the emotional beats of the story.
-My emotional strategy map allowed me to communicate the narrative to both the choreographer and the technical crew in ways that aligned with their distinct modes of thinking.
-Since the language of dance differs greatly from the analytical nature of technical development, grounding the process in emotion—supported by music and story beats—created a shared framework that led to fast and effective results.
+My emotional strategy map which I originated as part of my own unique storytelling system enabled me to communicate the narrative to both the choreographer and the technical crew in ways that aligned with their distinct modes of thinking.
+Since the language of dance differs greatly from the analytical nature of technical development, grounding the process in emotion supported by music and story beats created a shared framework that led to fast and effective results.

 I also invited my friend Jonathan Bierman to share his expertise as our Technical Director.
 With his sound engineering and Unreal Engine background, he was able to mix live music from the Forest Harmonies Choir at UBC Spirit Park to create our main track.
 He also collaborated with the team to design the interactivity including enhancing the touchless technology (NZTech).